katticot/raindrop-summarizer/README.md

 [![Python](https://img.shields.io/badge/python-3.8+-green.svg)](https://python.org/)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-An intelligent video summarization tool that automatically processes YouTube videos from your Raindrop.io bookmarks using Google Cloud's Vertex AI (Gemini model).
+An intelligent video summarization tool that automatically processes YouTube videos from your Raindrop.io bookmarks or directly from YouTube playlists using Google Cloud's Vertex AI (Gemini model).
 Features both a powerful CLI interface and a modern web dashboard for managing video summarization workflows.

 ## 🎯 What It Does